Getting The Most From Your AWS Migration with Data Mastering

 Master Data On-Premise

-Master Data in the Google Cloud Data Lake
+Master Data in the AWS Cloud Data Lake

 Data is mastered before entering AWS making it valuable to the entire business